 Frozen potstickers in air fryer are the best!
 Tender meat or vegetables inside with crispy dough on the outside.
 Perfect lunch or dinner.

 If you haven’t tried potstickers in air fryer yet, they’re so good!
-Skip the spitting oil to get them crispy and try this easy air fryer recipe. (affiliate links present)
+You can start from frozen and they come out tender on the inside with a crunch on the outside.
+Just like the restaurant but cheaper.
+Skip the spitting oil to get them crispy and try this easy air fryer recipe. (affiliate links present, originally published 9/20)

 I started with some mini won tons I found next to these.
 They were really tiny but the same method worked so I thought I’d share.
 The thing is with these you really want the insides to be tender but crisp outsides.